- Joyce Brite retired from the Unit after 26 years as support staff.

 - Dr. Martha Mather joined the Kansas Unit as Assistant Unit Leader-Fisheries.

-- Philip Gipson left the Kansas Unit.
+- Dr. Philip Gipson retire from the Kansas Unit.

-- Dr. Guy accepted the position of Assistant Leader-Fisheries at the Montana Cooperative Fisheries Unit in Bozeman.
+- Dr. Christopher Guy accepted the position of Assistant Leader-Fisheries at the Montana Cooperative Fisheries Unit in Bozeman.

 - The first PhD student graduated (P. Braaten)